grafana/grafana-infinity-datasource/docs/sources/references/global-queries.md

     readOnly: true
 ```

-> **Note**: When using global queries, queries will be loaded from the datasource setting when loading the dashboard only.
-If the query changed, dashboards will get reflected only when they are reloaded.
+> **Note**: When using global queries, queries will be loaded from the data source setting when loading the dashboard only.
+If the query changes, dashboards will reflect the change only when they are reloaded.
 (Query refresh won't fetch the latest query).

 {{< admonition type="note" >}}
 When provisioning, Grafana variables like `${__from}` aren't supported.